turbulenz/turbulenz_engine/docs/source/assets_guide.rst

 ..
 TIP::

-    An example of how to load a scene with assets can be found in the "scene loading" sample.
-Why not try loading your converted asset?
+    An in-depth example of how to load a scene with assets can be found in the "load model" sample.
+Alternatively, :ref:`Protolib <protolib_introduction>` provides a simple asset loading and scene management framework that will quickly get you up and running.

 ..
 TIP::